J-Link Unlimited Flash Breakpoints

 The J-Link software comes with an additional feature, called Unlimited Flash Breakpoints.
 Unlimited Flash Breakpoints allow the user to set an unlimited number of breakpoints when debugging in flash memory.

-There are basically 2 types of breakpoints in a computer system: Hard ones and soft ones.
-Hardware breakpoints require a dedicate hardware unit for every breakpoint.
+There are basically 2 types of breakpoints in a computer system: Hardware breakpoints and software breakpoints.
+Hardware breakpoints require a dedicated hardware unit for every breakpoint.
 In other words, the hardware dictates how many hardware breakpoints can be set simultaneously.
-ARM7 and ARM 9 cores have 2 breakpoint units (called "watchpoint units" in ARM's documentation), allowing 2 hardware breakpoints to be set.
+ARM7, ARM9, and some devices implemented with the Cortex-M0+ cores have 2 breakpoint units (called "watchpoint units" in ARM's documentation), allowing 2 hardware breakpoints to be set.
 Hardware breakpoints do not require modification of the program code.
 Software breakpoints are different: The debugger modifies the program and replaces the breakpointed instruction with a special value.
-Additional software breakpoints do not require additional hardware units in the processor, since simply more instructions are replaced.
+Additional software breakpoints do not require additional hardware units in the processor, since instructions are replaced inside the code to indicate the breakpoint.
 This is a standard procedure that most debuggers are capable of, however, it requires the program to be located in RAM.

 The J-Link software reprograms a sector of the flash to set or clear a breakpoint.

-A RAMCode, specially designed for this purpose, sets and clears Flash Breakpoints extremely fast; on micros with fast flash the difference between breakpoints in RAM and flash is hardly noticeable.
+A: A RAM Code, specially designed for this purpose, sets and clears Flash Breakpoints extremely fast; on micros with fast flash the difference between breakpoints in RAM and flash is hardly noticeable.

-In order to receive your free 30 days trial license, please send an e-mail including the J-Link serial number to: email@example.com.
+In order to receive your free 30 days trial license, please send an e-mail including the J-Link serial number to: salessegger.com.

 For more information about how to use Flash Breakpoints with the different software components, please refer to the corresponding manuals.